Religion in Nazi Germany: Nazi attitudes towards Christianity

 Nazi ideology could not accept an autonomous establishment whose legitimacy did not spring from the government.
 It desired the subordination of the church to the state.
-Although the broader membership of the Nazi Party after 1933 came to include many Catholics and Protestants, aggressive anti-Church radicals like Joseph Goebbels, Alfred Rosenberg, Martin Bormann, and Heinrich Himmler saw the Kirchenkampf campaign against the Churches as a priority concern, and anti-church and anticlerical sentiments were strong among grassroots party activists.
+Although the broader membership of the Nazi Party after 1933 came to include a number of Catholics and Protestants, aggressive anti-Church radicals like Joseph Goebbels, Alfred Rosenberg, Martin Bormann, and Heinrich Himmler saw the Kirchenkampf campaign against the Churches as a priority concern, and anti-Church and anticlerical sentiments were strong among grassroots party activists.

-Hitler's Propaganda Minister, Joseph Goebbels, saw an "insoluble opposition" between the Christian and Nazi world views.
-The Führer angered the churches by appointing Alfred Rosenberg, an outspoken pagan, as official Nazi ideologist in 1934.
+Goebbels saw an "insoluble opposition" between the Christian and Nazi world views.
+The Führer angered the churches by appointing Rosenberg as official Nazi ideologist in 1934.
 Heinrich Himmler saw the main task of his SS organization to be that of acting as the vanguard in overcoming Christianity and restoring a "Germanic" way of living.
 Hitler's chosen deputy, Martin Bormann, advised Nazi officials in 1941 that "National Socialism and Christianity are irreconcilable."

 Hitler himself possessed radical instincts in relation to the conflict with the Churches in Germany.
 Though he occasionally spoke of wanting to delay the Church struggle and was prepared to restrain his anti-clericalism out of political considerations, his "own inflammatory comments gave his immediate underlings all the license they needed to turn up the heat in the Church Struggle, confident that they were 'working towards the Fuhrer,'" according to Kershaw.
 In public speeches, he portrayed himself and the Nazi movement as faithful Christians.
 In 1928 Hitler said in a speech: "We tolerate no one in our ranks who attacks the ideas of Christianity... in fact our movement is Christian."
-But, according to the Goebbels Diaries, Hitler hated Christianity.
+But according to the Goebbels Diaries, Hitler hated Christianity.
 In an 8 April 1941 entry, Goebbels wrote "He hates Christianity, because it has crippled all that is noble in humanity."
 In Bullock's assessment, though raised a Catholic, Hitler "believed neither in God nor in conscience", retained some regard for the organisational power of Catholicism, but had contempt for its central teachings, which he said, if taken to their conclusion, "would mean the systematic cultivation of the human failure".
 Bullock wrote: "In Hitler's eyes, Christianity was a religion fit only for slaves; he detested its ethics in particular.
 Its teaching, he declared, was a rebellion against the natural law of selection by struggle and the survival of the fittest."